motozilog/US2066OLED-replacement/README.md

 Since the US2066/SSD1311 OLED screen is too large, expensive, and difficult to purchase, I instead use a CW32L012 MCU as an intermediate converter.
 It translates the US2066/SSD1311 text-only I²C commands into character bitmaps and sends them to an SSD1306 display.
 This allows the cheaper, smaller, and widely available SSD1306 to replace the US2066/SSD1311 for text output.

-Note: ONLY tested with OSSC Pro (Firmware Version 0.77).
-Other applications or version are UNTESTED.
+Note: ONLY tested with **OSSC Pro (Firmware Version 0.77)**.
+All other applications or firmware versions are **UNTESTED**.

+Source code is pending.
+Currently, the CPU handles data transfer, so it must run at 48MHz to avoid losing data from the US2066.
+I plan to change to a DMA function.
+When it's done, I will open firmware source.

 ![Test_on_OSSC_Pro(FW_0.77).jpg](Test_on_OSSC_Pro(FW_0.77).jpg)